Health Systems Awareness, Resilience, and Transformation

 “The creation and analysis of the mandalas was a "Eureka" moment for me.
 I now see how a group can tackle a problem in a non-confrontational manner to reach joint solutions.”

-There are future plans for follow up training where we will measure the behavioral change of these sessions.
+There are future plans for follow-up training where we will measure the behavioural change of these sessions.

 We asked changemakers how they would integrate practices and tools into their health systems?
 They said….